getodk/docs/getting-started.rst

 - Select :guilabel:`Send Finalized Form` to upload your completed survey to ODK Aggregate.

-Now, you should be able to log back in to your ODK Aggregate instance and see your completed survey results.
+Now, you should be able to log back into your ODK Aggregate instance and see your completed survey results.